 \subsection{Cognitive Profile}

-\Cref{fig:radar} shows the cognitive profile of the largest Qwen model (Qwen2.5-VL-72B) compared to rodent reference values, as it displays the clearest contrast across cognitive dimensions.
-It reaches 94\% on instrumental conditioning, where simple reward associations suffice, but drops to 24\% on working memory (vs.\ 75\% for rodents).
-Spatial learning (averaging across MWM, Barnes and Star: $\sim$57\%) and avoidance learning (35\% vs.\ 70\%) fall in between.
+\Cref{fig:radar} shows the cognitive profile of the largest open-weight Qwen model (Qwen2.5-VL-72B) compared to rodent reference values, as it displays the clearest contrast across cognitive dimensions among open-weight models.
+It reaches 98\% on instrumental conditioning, where simple reward associations suffice, but collapses to 0\% on the working-memory task RAM (vs.\ 70\% for rodents).
+Spatial learning (averaging across MWM, Barnes and Star: $\sim$57\%) and avoidance learning (Shuttle: 70\%) fall in between.
 The pattern suggests that open-weight LLMs in the 3B--72B range can learn reactive associations through in-context learning but struggle with tasks requiring sustained state tracking; the \nameref{sec:frontier} subsection shows that frontier models substantially close the working-memory gap.